Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 Get started with our [Table samples](tables_samples).

 Several Azure Data Tables Python SDK samples are available to you in the SDK's GitHub repository.
-These samples provide example code for additional scenarios commonly encountered while working with Tables:
+These samples provide example code for additional scenarios commonly encountered while working with Tables.

-* [table_samples_authentication.py](samples_authentication) - Examples found in this article:
-    * From a connection string
-    * From a shared access key
-    * From a shared access signature token
-* [table_samples_service.py](samples_services) - Examples found in this article:
-    * Get and set service properties
-    * List tables in a account
-    * Create and delete a table from the service
-    * Get the TableClient
-* [table_samples_client.py](samples_client) - Examples found in this article:
-    * Client creation
-    * Create a table
-    * Create and Delete entities
-    * Query entities
-    * Update entities
-    * Upsert entities

 ### Additional documentation
 For more extensive documentation on Azure Data Tables, see the [Azure Data Tables documentation](Tables_product_doc) on docs.microsoft.com.

+## Known Issues

+A list of currently known issues relating to Cosmos DB table endpoints can be found [here](https://aka.ms/tablesknownissues).

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.